6c65726f79/Transmissionic/README.md

 </p>
 <p align="center">
   Transmissionic is a free multi-platform remote for Transmission Daemon built with <a href="https://ionicframework.com/">Ionic</a> and <a href="https://vuejs.org/">Vue.js</a>.<br>
-  It can be used as <a href="https://github.com/transmission/transmission/wiki/Web-Interface">Web Interface</a>, Android app and Windows program.
-(More platform could be added such as iOS or Linux)
+  It can be used as <a href="https://github.com/transmission/transmission/wiki/Web-Interface">Web Interface</a>, Android app and Windows/Linux program.
+(More platform could be added such as Mac OS and iOS)
 </p>
 <p align="center">